macromuseum/macromuseum.github.io/_posts/2021-11-16-Career-Transitions.md

 - Try and deal with as much admin as you can before starting the fellowship.
 Ideally move to the city a few weeks in advance to do moving related admin.
 Be prepared to get very little research done in the first 6 months as you negotiate the system.
 - Prioritisation is key.
 You'll get invited to lots of new projects and suddenly have a lot more admin and possibly also teaching.
 Need to ensure your project comes first.
 - People will ask you to help out with things.
 Initially this feels flattering, but be very careful about agreeing to do too much extra stuff.
 Try to balance costs and benefits.
 Will this new task add something substantial to your CV, or not?
 How much time will it take you?
+- Take advice like "this will help you get a permanent job offer here" with a pinch of salt.
+It often doesn't work out that way.
+And don't trust verbal promises of permanent jobs after a fellowship; get it in writing.
 - Get a mentor who has no link to your project for independent advice.
 - Make sure someone senior advocates for you to help you get things set up quickly and efficiently, and helps you get round administrative hurdles.